Building: Basic Building Instructions

 Flags aren't properties.
 You can't use "change" or "delete" on them.
 You need to use the flags command on them

-to the first thing and auto.1
+to the first and second elements.

 Tree structure